Asher A. Tulsky, MD, Chair

 Dr. Stocking is a paramedic/nurse-scientist and a healthcare quality improvement expert.
 She has a 20+ year demonstrated track record of improving patient and provider safety through enhanced project management and increased organizational leadership capacity.

 She is an assistant adjunct professor at the University of California, Davis in the Division of Pulmonary, Critical Care, and Sleep Medicine, where her clinical program of research focuses on postoperative respiratory failure.
-She is also the quality and safety analyst/patient safety professional resource for the Department of Internal Medicine.
+She is also the co-vice Chair for quality and safety for the Department of Internal Medicine.